How To Build Content Clusters Without Keyword Cannibalization

 Steps To Build Topic Clusters Without Keyword Cannibalization

 To ensure each of your pages targets a unique keyword, structure your website with topic clusters.
-You can use the below framework whether you’re building a new site or want to enhance the performance of an already established site.
+You can use the framework below whether you’re building a new site or want to enhance the performance of an already established site.

 Run a Content Audit